andrew850/0del/README.md

 **How it works:**
 * Python app with Streamlit frontend.
 Certain depends must be installed in order for tool to function
 * This tool does not save any data
-* The tool is setup to only run on localhost of the host device and will not be accessible on local networks unless a port if forwarded manually.
+* The tool is setup to only run on localhost of the host device and will not be accessible on local networks unless a port is forwarded manually.
 * Currently, the instructions are for Mac/Linux devices but theoretically this should also run on Windows machines.

 **How to use:**